 - Use saline (salt water) nose drops or spray to loosen up the dried mucus.
-If you don't have saline, you can use a few drops of bottled water or clean tap water.
-(If under 1 year old, use bottled water or boiled tap water.) - STEP 1: Put 3 drops in each nostril.
-(If age under 1 year old, use 1 drop.
-Also, do 1 side at a time.) - STEP 2: Blow (or suction) each nostril out while closing off the other nostril. - STEP 3: Repeat nose drops and blowing (or suctioning) until the discharge is clear. - How often: Do nasal saline when your child can't breathe through the nose. - Saline nose drops or spray can be bought in any drugstore.
-No prescription is needed. - Saline nose drops can also be made at home.
+If you don't have saline, you can use a few drops of bottled water or clean tap water. - STEP 1: Put 3 drops in each nostril. - STEP 2: Blow each nostril out while closing off the other nostril. - STEP 3: Repeat nose drops and blowing until the discharge is clear. - How often: Do nasal saline when your child can't breathe through the nose. - Saline nose drops or spray can be bought in any drugstore.
+No prescription is needed.

+• Saline nose drops can also be made at home.
 Use 1/2 teaspoon (2 ml) of table salt.
 Stir the salt into 1 cup (8 ounces or 240 ml) of water.
-You must use bottled or boiled water for this purpose. - Reason for nose drops: Suction or blowing alone can't remove dried or sticky mucus.
-Also, babies can't nurse or drink from a bottle unless the nose is open. - Other option.
+You must use bottled or boiled water for this purpose.

+- Reason for nose drops: Blowing alone can't remove dried or sticky mucus. - Other option.
 Use a warm shower to loosen mucus.
 Breathe in moist air, then blow each nostril.